ISISComputingGroup/EPICS-IOC_Test_Framework/README.md

 >`python run_tests.py -tp C:\my_ioc_tests` will run tests in the `my_ioc_tests` folder.

+### Run test but Ask before starting the tests but after the IOC and emmulator are running

+It is sometimes useful to attach a debugger to the test using this option means that the framework will ask to run tests before it starts the setup for the test.
+This gives you time to attach a debugger.
+It also allows you an easy way to set up the system with emmulator and ioc attached to each other for unscripted testing.

+>  `python run_tests.py -a will ask if you want to run test before it runs them.

 ## Troubleshooting

 If all tests are failing then it is likely that the PV prefix is incorrect.